 •Hale Memorial Park, Location: 210-212 Water Street, Newburyport, MA - This is really a beautiful park.
 It features a fountain, and many couples choose to get married in front of the fountain.
 There is a small section of the park, located across the street from the main park, with a view of the ocean that is also prime ground for a ceremony.
 If you're eloping, I don't believe there's a charge for using the park.
 The only drawback is that you have to find parking on the side streets around the park, although this is usually not that difficult to do.
 All in all, this is a pretty place for a wedding!
 Pics...
 Hale Memorial Park

-•Short Sands Beach, Location: 31-37 Ocean Ave., York, Maine - A great place for a ceremony.
-In fact, most of the beach ceremonies I do in York are at Short Sands.
+•Short Sands Beach, Location: 31-37 Ocean Ave., York, Maine - A great place for an elopement.
+In fact, most of the beach ceremonies I officiate in York are at Short Sands.
 There is a gazebo available that is used extensively for weddings in the Summer but, if you're feeling lucky, you can try to sneak your elopement ceremony in there.
 And, of course, you can always choose the beach itself for your ceremony.

 •Mount Agamenticus, Location: 21 Mount Agamenticus Road, York, Maine - This is just a beautiful place to tie the knot!
 It's only about a .6 mile drive to the top of the mountain and breathtaking views for the backdrop of your ceremony.
 If you're coming with a group, I've provided the Group Registration Request Form in the link above.
 If you're coming with just yourselves or a few people (i.e. less than 10), I don't think the form would be necessary, but you might want to contact them just in case.
 Here are some pics courtesy of Google, but I don't think images do it justice...
 Mount Agamenticus

-So there you have it - some of my favorite spots for elopements in the local area.
-If you have any additional suggestions be sure to email me and I'll include them on this list.
+So there you have it - some of my favorite places to jp elopements in the local area.
+If you have any additional suggestions on great places to elope be sure to email me and I'll include them on this list.